Freedom of religion in Canada: Loyola High School v Quebec (Attorney General)

 In 2008 Paul Donovan, the principal of a Jesuit catholic high school in Quebec, objected to a government mandated course on religion and ethics.
 The ethics and religious culture course, ERC as it is called, is a provincially mandated course that requires schools to teach the basic traditions and symbolisms of a variety of religions.

 Donovan argued on behalf of Loyola High School that the ERC forbids teachers from teaching, in detail, the reasons why a given religious faith believes what it does believe; any form of instruction that could be perceived as an endorsement of a particular religion or proclaiming it as truth is prohibited and therefore seen by Donovan as a violation of religious freedom, as outlined in the Quebec Charter of Values.
 An additional concern is that government imposed religious and ethical curricula on institutions like Loyola, could be precedent-setting for government control on other faith based institutions such as churches and associated religious organizations.

 All schools in Quebec, including religious, private schools, and home schools are obliged by the law to offer the ERC.
 If faith based schools want to continue their traditional faith education, they are permitted to do so, however it must be in addition to but separate from the ERC.

 This is viewed by the law's opponents as closed secularism, as opposed to open secularism, and a perversion of the proper understanding of pluralism and, of most concern, a breach of their right to teach the faith.

 A Quebec Superior Court agreed with the school's position in 2010, but in 2012 an appellate court sided with the government.
-On further appeal the Supreme Court of Canada held that the Minister's decision to force the teaching of Catholicism from a neutral standpoint unreasonably violated religious freedom, and was sent back to the Minister for reconsideration.Loyola High School v Quebec (Attorney General), 2015 SCC 12, [2015] 1 SCR 613.
+On further appeal the Supreme Court of Canada held that the Minister's decision to force the teaching of Catholicism from a neutral standpoint unreasonably violated religious freedom, and was sent back to the minister for reconsideration.